material-admin/doc-material-components/top-app-bar/Android/Android-top-app-bar.md

 ### Making the top app bar accessible

-Android's top app bar component APIs provide support for the navigation icon, action items, overflow menu and more for informing the user as to what each action performs.
-While optional, their use is strongly encouraged.
+Android's top app bar component APIs provide accessibilty support to describe the navigation icon, action items, overflow menu, etc. While optional, we highly recommend using accessibility support.

 #### Content descriptions

-When using icons for navigation icons, action items and other elements of top app bars, you should set a content description on them so that screen readers like TalkBack are able to announce their purpose or action, if any.
+Set a content description when using icons for navigation icons, action items, and other top app bar elements so that screen readers like TalkBack can read back their purpose or action.

 For an overall content description of the top app bar, set an `android:contentDescription` or use the `setContentDescription` method on the `MaterialToolbar`.

-For the navigation icon, this can be achieved via the `app:navigationContentDescription` attribute or `setNavigationContentDescription` method.
+For the navigation icon, set the `app:navigationContentDescription` attribute or `setNavigationContentDescription` method.

 For action items and items within the overflow menu, the content description needs to be set in the menu: